Morris Tessler and his prize horses 1930's

 Jewish immigrants seeking to farm had a powerful advocate in

-Settlement was so extensive in this area, that JAS opened an office in Ellenville in 1920.
+Settlement was so extensive in this area deemed "The Lower Catskills", that JAS opened an office in Ellenville in 1920.
 Chartered in New York in 1900, its mission was to provide Eastern European immigrants with the training to be,

 " free farmers on their own soil…".